HKU-BAL/Clair3-Trio/README.md

 ## Training Data

 Clair3-Trio trained its trio models using four GIAB samples (HG002, HG003 and HG004).
 All models were trained with chr20 excluded (including only chr1-19, 21, 22).
-All data link can be found at this [page](https://github.com/HKU-BAL/Clair3-Trio/blob/trio/docs/trio/training_data.md).
+All data links can be found at this [page](https://github.com/HKU-BAL/Clair3-Trio/blob/trio/docs/trio/training_data.md).

 |  Platform   |   Reference   |      Aligner      | Training samples |
 | :---------: | :-----------: | :---------------: | :--------------: |